jaqsparow/backup-shaikhu/ckgsl9ypn05yr06s1cx2m5be7.md

 ## How to auto change desktop wallpaper every minute using Python

+> This post has been updated to include changes to support Linux operating system as well.
+So you can use this code to change desktop background in both linux and windows computers 🙂.

 In this fun tutorial we are going to download a random wallpaper from **pexels **and set it to our desktop background every minute using Python.
 While it sounds like fun project, but we are going to learn some important concepts like how to make http request, how to download a file and save it to your local machine and most importantly how to set the wallpaper using Windows's system function.

 Visit my GitHub page for complete codes at  [https://github.com/jaqsparow/change-desktop-wallpaper](https://github.com/jaqsparow/change-desktop-wallpaper)
-> Note: All these code snippets are tested on windows 10, with Python v3.9.0
+> Note: All these code snippets are tested on windows 10 and Ubuntu 20.04 LTS, with Python v3.9.0

 ### What we will build?
 We are going to build a CLI app using Python to change desktop wallpaper every given number of minutes.
 Every wallpaper downloaded from internet will be unique and our app will change the wallpaper based on the time we set.